Undergraduate Study - Frequently asked questions

 Yes we do – all our undergraduate programs are taught entirely in English.

-What does teaching and learning look like at Jacobs University?
+What does teaching and learning look like at Constructor University?

 Students usually learn through lectures, seminars, lab courses, tutorials, workshops, and excursions.
 Professors and lecturers provide individualized assistance, as each student is assigned a faculty member to act as their personal academic advisor for the duration of their studies.

-Are internships and / or study abroad part of the undergraduate programs at Jacobs University?
+Are internships and / or study abroad part of the undergraduate programs at Constructor University?

 Do I have to live on campus?

-Yes, all our undergraduate students live on campus for the duration of their program.
-This is part of what makes studying at Jacobs unique, giving you an immersive educational experience.
-Nine months’ room and board, including a full meal plan, is provided for a subsidized fee of 8.000€.
-You will live in one of our four residential colleges, each of it has its own dining room, recreational lounge, study areas, and common and group meeting rooms.
-For more information, please visit here.
+Yes, all our first-year undergraduate students live on campus.
+This is part of what makes studying at Constructor unique, giving you an immersive educational experience.
+Nine months’ room and board, including a meal plan, is provided for a subsidized fee of 8.000€.
+You will live in one of our four residential colleges, each of which has its own dining room, recreational lounge, study areas, and common and group meeting rooms.
 In addition, you will have cooking facilities, your own private bedroom, and a bathroom which you share with one other student of the same gender.

 General Application Questions

 How can you apply for an undergraduate program?